EnzoEmb/enami/README.md

 <b>enami</b> is an animation-on-scroll library, similar to libraries like <a href="https://github.com/michalsnik/aos">aos</a> or <a href="https://github.com/matthieua/WOW">wow.js</a> but with a few differences.
 </p>

-This library uses [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), to check the visibility of the element, this allows you to trigger animations on horizontal scrolls, when using a smooth-scroll library or inside a slider/carousel.
+This library uses [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), to check the visibility of the element, allowing to trigger animations on horizontal scrolls, when using a smooth-scroll library or inside a slider/carousel.

-### How it works
+### Basic functioning
 This library adds **data-enami-in** attribute when an element is on viewport, and **data-enami-out** when the element is out.